InStep Grand Safari Review

-The Safari has a 5-point harness that is easy to take on and off.
+The Safari has a 5-point harness system that is simple to attach and undo.
 It adjusts small enough for smaller riders with adjustable shoulder and crotch straps.
 The shoulder strap padding is in a better place than most making adjustments on the fly easier and the straps potentially more comfortable.

 This stroller has a wrist safety strap in case parents trip or loose contact with the stroller while running.
 This can come in handy going downhill as well.
 The strap on the Safari mounts low on the back of the frame and we like this position better than the handlebar where parents might pull the stroller over should they fall.

 The Safari weighs 30.6 pounds all on its own which makes it one of the heaviest in our review with only a couple of strollers weighing more.
 It earned a 6 in the metric for weight and folded size primarily because of the extra heft.
 However, 6 is the average score for the group so it made up some lost ground by being smaller than some when folded and easier for commuting that the longer and fixed wheel options.
 The top scorers, the Thule Glide and Thule Urban Glide 2 both earned 8s in this metric.

 It's about 13,688 cubic inches when folded; this makes it in the top half of products for smaller folded size.
 It is more likely to fit easily in most trunks than some of the competition that might require wheel removal to squeeze into tighter space.